 1. Voluminous and Shiny Lob

 For an even easier hairstyle idea, try out the chic, twisted half-updo.
-Check out our step-by-step twisted hair tutorial where you can learn how to easily create this look.
-All you need is a few minutes and a couple small pins to secure this fun hairstyle.
+Check out our step-by-step twisted hair tutorial to learn how to easily create this look.
+All you need is a few minutes and a couple of small pins to secure this fun hairstyle.

-To create a polished bun on long bob hairstyles, you’ll need to coil your long bob into a sleek and tight bun.
+To create a polished bun on long bob hairstyles, you’ll need to coil your long bob into a sleek and tight chignon or top knot.
 Pairing it with a chic and festive bow completes this fun hairstyle.
 For the full scoop on how to create this look, check out our polished updo with bow tutorial.

-Is your holiday party outside?
-Keep warm in style by wearing a super cute bobble hat.
-We love all kinds of winter hats but the bobble hat looks especially good on long bob hairstyles.
+For the winter holidays, you can keep warm in style by wearing a super cute bobble hat.
+We love all kinds of winter hats, but the bobble hat looks especially cute on long bob hairstyles, especially when you’ve got just the right amount of tousled, textured length sticking out!
 For some style, wear your hair straight or curly as you show off your mid-length hair.

 This is a great style for the summer and is really easy to achieve.
 For loose, romantic, enviable curls, a heated tong or curling wand can be used.
 Alternatively, hot rollers can also achieve some loose bends.
-This hairstyle is also fantastic on ombré hair as it highlights your wave and subtle color.
+This hairstyle is also fantastic on highlighted and ombré hair as it accentuates the subtle color.

 If your long bob haircut is choppier and more layered, make the most of this texture!
 Using a flat iron on washed and primed hair will result in looser, chunkier bends and flicks all throughout.
 Maximize your texture by using a ping-pong ball’s amount of mousse spread evenly on the top, sides and back of the hair and tugging around a flat iron to bend.